mate-academy/hibernate-shopping-cart-hw/README.md

         public interface ShoppingCartService {
             /**
              * This method is responsible for adding a Ticket to the ShoppingCart
-             * @param movieSession contains the information required for the ticket
+             * @param movieSession contains the information required for the tickets
-             * @param user - the User who wants to buy the ticket for a specific movieSession */ void addSession(MovieSession movieSession, User user);
+             * @param user - the User who wants to buy the tickets for a specific movieSession */ void addSession(MovieSession movieSession, User user);